gursewak96/ChessEngine/README.md

 # ChessEngine
-Chess engine developed using java
+Chess engine developed using java.
 The implemented Chess engine in java uses the Alpha-beta pruning to cut the search tree.

 INSTALLATION